fbjorn/pot-websites/mvp.md

 ### Get some data flowing linked to that twin

-- means verify that data flows
+- tools/views to verify that data flows and all is good, success

 Some of these will be provided by the dev portal